 The tests are most often applied to the shoulders, upper back, posterior thighs, or volar forearm.
 Pressure provocation tests should be read at 6 hours.
 Both the weight and the application time should be recorded.
 The duration of application is inversely related to the pressure applied; for example, wheals will take longer to develop with a lower pressure than with a higher pressure.

-The severity of DPU can vary throughout the day and from day to day.
+The severity of delayed pressure urticaria (DPU) can vary throughout the day and from day to day.
 Overall disease activity is best assessed by having patients determine a severity score several times a day for several days before coming to their appointments.

-The histologic features of DPU lesions are variable, often depending on the age of the lesion.
+The histologic features of delayed pressure urticaria (DPU) lesions are variable, often depending on the age of the lesion.
 Biopsy within hours demonstrates moderate-to-heavy infiltration of eosinophils with neutrophils and lymphocytes in a perivascular and interstitial pattern in the dermis and subcutaneous fat.
 Degranulated mast cells may be noted.
-Biopsy of an older DPU lesion (> 24 h) demonstrates eosinophils and lymphocytes.
+Biopsy of an older DPU lesion (>24 h) demonstrates eosinophils and lymphocytes.

 No vessel-related changes (eg, leukocytoclasia or fibrinoid necrosis), such as those noted in urticarial vasculitis, are seen.
 Direct immunofluorescence test results are negative.